 From injection to salad

-The synthetic insulin we use today is grown in bacterial or yeast cells, a complex and expensive process that discourages many potential producers.
+The synthetic insulin we use today is grown in bacterial or yeast cells, a complex and expensive process that discourages many potential manufacturers.
 And then it has other drawbacks.
-For example, it needs to be stored and transported at low temperatures, which is a further obstacle, especially in areas where reliable electricity and refrigerated trucks are not a reality.
+For example, it must be stored and transported at low temperatures, which represents an additional obstacle, especially in areas where reliable electricity and refrigerated trucks are not a reality.

-This is why a friend who we are used to seeing at the table every day entered the scene.
+For this reason, a friend who we are used to seeing at the table every day came into the picture.
 A green, fresh and sometimes crunchy friend: ladies and gentlemen, the salad.
 The lettuce.
 What do you call it?
 What it is, you understand.
-The researchers used a kind of "gene gun" to insert human insulin genes into lettuce cells: these genes then integrated with its genome, which began to produce insulin with human genes.
+The researchers used a kind of “gene gun” to insert human insulin genes into lettuce cells: these genes were then integrated with its genome, which began to produce insulin with human genes.

 But how do you eat insulin?
 Certainly not by ingesting half a quintal of salad leaves: the lettuce will simply be freeze-dried, shredded and transformed into a pill, which can be stored and transported at room temperature.
-A revolution, if you think of all the "pricks" needed today.
+A revolution, if you think about all the "stings" needed today.

 The mouse test

-The next step was to test "salad insulin" on diabetic mice (find the paper here).
-The results were very promising: the insulin regulated the blood sugar levels of the rodents within 15 minutes without causing hypoglycemia, thus avoiding the "classic problem".
+The next step was to test “salad insulin” on diabetic mice (find the paper here).
+The results were very promising: the insulin regulated the rodents' blood sugar levels within 15 minutes without causing hypoglycemia, thus avoiding the “classic problem”.

-Much research in the past has attempted to create an insulin that could be taken orally.
+Much research in the past attempted to create an insulin that could be taken orally.
 Unfortunately, stomach acids tend to break down insulin before it can reach the bloodstream.
-The solution to this problem was found in lettuce's own cell walls, which protect insulin in the stomach, allowing it to reach the intestines and, eventually, the liver.
+The solution to this problem was found in lettuce's own cell walls, which protect insulin in the stomach, allowing it to reach the intestines and ultimately the liver.

 The future is a lettuce pill

-The next steps for the researchers will be human trials.
-If all goes as hoped, this discovery could change her life half a billion people affected by diabetes in the world.
-The lead researcher, Henry daniell, sees this discovery as a great opportunity to ensure global access to healthcare: "We are able to make insulin more accessible and at the same time significantly improve its quality.
-Patients will be able to get a superior drug at a lower cost."
+The next steps for researchers will be human testing.
+If all goes as hoped, this discovery could change his life half a billion people affected by diabetes in the world.
+The lead researcher, Henry daniell, sees in this discovery a great opportunity to ensure global access to healthcare: “We are able to make insulin more accessible and at the same time significantly improve its quality.
+Patients will be able to get a superior drug at a lower cost.”

 Would you like a salad?